Staffa, a tourist destination with its remarkable geology.

 Two images by Valentine, using the same base image (27809) but with different ships.
 The one on the right was posted in 1908.

 He also took this interesting shot, titled "The Herdsman, Staffa" the seated figure with his bottle by his side.
+"Herdsman" refers to the formation, not the figure.

 The Herdsman, Staffa, by James Valentine.
 1889.